jorgebastida/glue/docs/optipng.rst

 Windows
 -------
-You can download a `optipng Windows executable<http://sourceforge.net/projects/optipng/files/OptiPNG/optipng-0.6.5/>`_.
+OptiPNG distributes an executable version for Windows, so you can download it from the `optipng sourceforge page <http://sourceforge.net/projects/optipng/files/OptiPNG/optipng-0.6.5/>`_.

 From source
 -----------